visgl/loaders.gl/dev-docs/RFCs/v2.1/normalize-3d-tile-loaders.md

 **Proposed structure**

-Each specification will have its own loader module and expose a Tile loader, which will be smart enoug to load both a tileset file and a tile file.
+Each specification will have its own loader module and expose a single Tile loader, which will be smart enough to load a tileset file or a tile file by detecting file type or peeking file content.
 And a separate module `@loaders.gl/tiles` will contain all the tile classes and common components shared by different tile loaders.

 ```
 |--`@loaders.gl/3d-tiles`         // Load Cesium 3D tiles